I’m a former journalist, enthusiastic traveler and grateful mother of four young children.

-In summer 2007, Eleanor moved to Kabul to work as a freelance reporter, writing stories on Afghanistan’s scouting movement, women’s issues and the country’s first national park, whilst teaching English to Afghanistan’s First Vice President.
+In summer 2007, I moved to Kabul to work as a freelance reporter, writing stories on Afghanistan’s scouting movement, women’s issues and the country’s first national park, whilst teaching English to Afghanistan’s First Vice President.

-She then spent fifteen months as one of two advisors to a US Government-funded Afghan counter narcotics team in southern Helmand province, living off-base and supporting the local governor’s efforts to reduce cultivation of opium poppy.
+I then spent fifteen months as one of two advisors to a US Government-funded Afghan counter narcotics team in southern Helmand province, living off-base and supporting the local governor’s efforts to reduce cultivation of opium poppy.

 I met my husband Michael while we were colleagues in Helmand, and returned with him to his home in beautiful Washington State.
 Michael was elected to the State Senate in 2010.